 Additionally, washing your bedding weekly can help keep dust mites away.
 I personally have zippered allergy covers on my mattress and pillows to help keep dust mites out of my bedding and have noticed a difference.

 I only started using a humidifier two years ago.
-I didn’t realize how much I needed it — especially in the winter time when it’s cold and dry, and when I’m cranking up the heater in my home.
+I didn’t realize how much I needed it — especially in the winter when it’s cold and dry, and when I’m cranking up the heater in my home.
 The dry heat can be irritating to my throat and nose, and I’ve found that using a humidifier helps ease those symptoms.

 Sleep is an integral part of our lives and helps us operate at our full potential every day.
 Addressing these common sleep issues will not only help you feel better, but also help you take control of your asthma symptoms and sleep more peacefully.